umbraco/UmbracoDocs/11/umbraco-forms/developer/magic-strings.md

 The variables are not case-sensitive.

-You can use it for any available querystring variable in the URL as well.
-If your URL has the querystring "?email=foobar@umbraco.com", you can get the value of the querystring into your field by using `[@email]`.
+You can use it for any available query string variable in the URL as well.
+If your URL has the query string `?email=foobar@umbraco.com`, you can get the value of the query string into your field by using `[@email]`.

 ### Dictionary Items